The flu stops with you

 2. Get a walk-in flu shot

 We also offer walk-in flu shots at CommunityCare during business hours.
-That’s right, just walk in — wearing your mask.
+That’s right, just walk right in and ask for a flu shot.

 *No cost to you with most insurance.